-Both White et al. and Trueswell et al. point to the role of the perceptual intake feeding forward for subsequent learning (Figure 1).
-If information that was present in the signal fails to make it into the learner's perceptual intake, then that information cannot impact their interpretation of the input, and as a consequence children may make inferences about the lexicon or grammar that are appropriate for that perceptual intake, but not for the actual input.
+Both Lidz et al. and Trueswell et al. point to the role of the perceptual intake, and how it feeds forward for subsequent learning (Figure 1).
+If information that was present in the signal fails to make it into the learner's perceptual intake, then that information cannot impact their interpretation of the input, and as a consequence children may make inferences about the learner or grammar that are appropriate for that perceptual intake, but not for the actual input.

 Omaki (2010) explored the input-intake question in relation to the acquisition of longdistance wh-movement.
-As reviewed above, Omaki et al. (in press) showed that in comprehending wh-questions like (3a) (repeated below as (10a)), English-speaking children showed a strong preference to associate the wh-phrase with the first VP in the sentence, and this first VP association bias (as well as failures to undo this bias) has also been attested in children learning French (Lassotta et al., 2012).
+As reviewed above, Omaki et al. (2014) showed that in comprehending wh-questions like (3a) (repeated below as (10a)), English-speaking children showed a strong preference to associate the wh-phrase with the first VP in the sentence, and this first VP association bias (as well as failures to undo this bias) has also been attested in children learning where Emily said some-person that she hurt+REFL

+French (Lassotta et al., 2012).